mvysny/vaadin-quarkus/README.md

 ./mvnw compile quarkus:dev
 ```

-## Packaging and running the application
+## Packaging and running the application (unsupported at the moment)

 The application can be packaged using:
 ```shell script